rohit1729/hpsc/README.md

 hpsc
 ====

-hspcode.cc -- contains the parallel code for matrix multiplication which is done by parallelizing recursive(strassen) method of matrix multiplication.
+hspcode.cc -- contains the parallel code for matrix multiplication which is done by parallelizing recursive(strassen) method of matrix multiplication.I have used Open MP tasking model to acheive it.

 Matseq.cc-- contains serial implementation of matrix multiplication using strassen method.